-- Your nanny builds Social Security credits and increases her future retirement benefits.
+- Your nanny builds Social Security credits and increases their future retirement benefits.

-- He or she also works toward eligibility for premium-free Medicare hospital insurance.
+- They also work toward eligibility for premium-free Medicare hospital insurance.

-- When your children get older and you no longer need full-time childcare, your nanny can receive unemployment benefits until she or he finds a new job.
+- When your children get older and you no longer need full-time childcare, your nanny can receive unemployment benefits until they find a new job.

 - You earn a tax deduction for a portion of your childcare costs.

 - You don’t have to worry about getting audited later on and owing thousands of dollars in back taxes and fines.

 Now that we’ve covered the “why” of paying nanny taxes, we’ll talk about the “how.”

 You and your nanny have some forms to fill out

 The hardest part of this whole process is finding a person you like and trust with your children.
 So you can relax if you’ve already found a great sitter.
 Paperwork is just paperwork.